-Ganga Limbu, a 21 year old girl, is the first youth fellow of KTK-BELT working in the areas of participatory mapping, social research and environmental education.
-She’s currently enrolled in her Bachelors degree in Mahendra Multiple Campus, Dharan.
+Ganga Limbu, a 22 year old girl, is the first youth fellow of KTK-BELT working in the areas of participatory mapping, social research and environmental education.
+She’s currently exam appeared in her Bachelor's degree in Mahendra Multiple Campus, Dharan.
 She was born in a large family in Mukten village of Bhedetar VDC.
-Since she was young, she has received scholarships from Phulmaya Foundation and most recently received a scholarship for her Bachelors degree.
+Since she was young, she has received scholarships from Phulmaya Foundation and most recently received a scholarship for her Bachelor's degree.
 She’s currently living in Satisale village, Yangshila.
-Along with doing research in the existing education curriculum, she’s interested in learning different softwares including ArcGIS, AutoCAD and Sketchup.
+Along with doing research in the existing education curriculum, she’s interested in learning different softwares including ArcGIS, AutoCAD and Sketch up.

 Sanam Pradhan, a 28 year old married youth with two young girls is from Yangshila VDC and will be working as the alternative energy and construction fellow.
 He has his SLC certification and technical trainings as electrician from Alliance for Social Mobilisation, a certification in computer course and driving.
 He will be operating the community building workshop which will house laser cutters, power tools and building materials.
 He will be working with us to design and build the Sikti Plant trail and Pragati Chowk plant workshop.